dotnet-websharper/docs/content/ui/html.md

 * A [reactive layer](reactive) for expressing user inputs and values computed from them as time-varying values.
 This approach is related to Functional Reactive Programming (FRP).
 This reactive system integrates with the HTML library to create reactive documents.
 If you are familiar with Facebook React, then you will find some similarities with this approach: instead of explicitly inserting, modifying and removing DOM nodes, you return a value that represents a DOM tree based on inputs.
 The main difference is that these inputs are nodes of the reactive system, rather than a single state value associated with the component.
 * Client-side [routing](routing) using the same endpoint type declaration as [WebSharper server-side routing](../core/routing).

 This page is an overview of the capabilities of WebSharper.UI.
-You can also check [the full reference of all the API types and modules](http://developers.websharper.com/api/WebSharper.UI).

 Get the package from NuGet: [WebSharper.UI](https://www.nuget.org/packages/websharper.ui).